evisions-restored/vertebrae/README.md

   routes: {
     'GET :$0': 'requestOne',
     'PUT :id': 'requestUpdate'
+  },

+  parsers: {
+    // when we get data from the server we want to pass
+    // it through the model function to return a new instance
+    // of MyModel
+    'GET :$0': 'model'
   }
 });

 // will make GET request at /api/resource/10 MyModel.requestOne(10).then(function(model) {

-  model.setProperty('updated!!!');
+  // model will be an instance of MyModel
+  // since we parsed it through the model function model.setProperty('updated!!!');

   // will make PUT request at /api/resource/10